-TTUHSC School of Nursing reserves the right to change, modify, amend or rescind this policy in whole, or in part, at any time e.
-Student Handbook 2020 - 2021 Handbook.pdf Page 31 / 62
+TTUHSC School of Nursing reserves the right to change, modify, amend or rescind this policy in whole, or in part, at any time.

 Academic Policies

 The School of Nursing expects students, faculty, and administration to adhere to TTUHSC institutional and School of Nursing policies and procedures in order to enhance learning and promote a professional environment conducive to meeting the institutional and school mission, vision, and values.
 The following sections detail policies to support students' academic achievement in the School of Nursing.